carnival-data/carnival/docs/developer-setup.md

 git clone git@github.com:pennbiobank/carnival-public.git
 ```

 2. Create a carnival home directory.
-This directory will contain your configuration files and be where carnival reads and writes graphs and files.
+This directory will contain your configuration files and will be the location where carnival reads and writes graphs and files.

 	```
 	mkdir /Users/myuser/dev/carnival/carnival_home
 	```

-2. Make carnival aware of your carnival home directory.
+3. Make carnival aware of your carnival home directory.
 There are a couple of ways you can do this.
 	- Use the environment variable `CARNIVAL_HOME`.
 For example:

 		```